usnistgov/ElectionEventLogging/README.md

-# Voting - Election Event Logging CDF Specification
+# Voting - NIST Special Publication 1500-101 Election Event Logging Common Data Format Specification Version 1

-This repository holds the NIST Special Publication 1500-101 Election Event Logging common data format specification and related information and files that are being created by NIST and collaborators.
-The election event logging specification is complete and awaiting final publishing by NIST.
-Besides the PDF and Word versions of the specification located in this repository, there is an HTML version at:
+This repository holds the NIST Special Publication 1500-101 Election Event Logging Common Data Format Specification Version 1 and supporting files.
+Besides the PDF and Word versions of the specification located in this repository, there is an HTML version at

 https://pages.nist.gov/ElectionEventLogging.